Mohamed-Essam-Mohamed/E-COMMERCE-CLEAN-ARCH-APP/README.md

 - **Product Screen:** It displays all the products available in the API and the user can search for his product when clicking on the product, the data of this product is displayed and his favorite products can be selected and also added to his purchases for later purchase.
 - **Wishlist screen:** Displays all the products that have been placed in it and the number of the product can be increased and cleared.
 - **Favorite Screen:** View the products you Favorite.
-- **Profile Screen:** The user can log out of the application and also can change his password.
+- **Profile Screen:** The user can log out of the application change his password and data user image email name and close notifications.